Panasonic NN-SN686S Thermal Fuse Blown — Step-by-Step Guide

 Step 1: Power Disconnection and Initial Preparation

-Even after unplugging the unit, the high-voltage capacitor in a microwave can hold a lethal charge of up to 2,100 volts for hours — before you touch anything internal, always discharge it deliberately using a resistor or an insulated screwdriver across the terminals, and verify it’s at zero with your multimeter before proceeding.
-On the NN-SN686S specifically, the thermal fuse is tucked up near the magnetron behind a bracket that many techs overlook, so if you’re not finding it immediately, don’t assume you have the wrong part — it’s just hidden deeper than you’d expect.
+Even after unplugging, the high-voltage capacitor in a microwave can hold a lethal charge of up to 2,100 volts for hours.
+Always discharge it using a resistor or an insulated screwdriver across the terminals before touching anything internal, and verify it’s at zero with your multimeter.
+On the NN-SN686S, the thermal fuse is tucked up near the magnetron behind a bracket that’s easy to overlook, so if you’re having trouble finding it, don’t assume you have the wrong part — it’s just hidden deeper than you’d expect.

-Unplug the Panasonic NN-SN686S from the wall outlet and wait a minimum of 60 minutes to allow internal components to discharge.
-Remove any items from inside the microwave cavity and ensure the turntable and glass tray are removed.
-Clear your work area and lay the unit on a soft towel to protect the exterior finish.
+Unplug the Panasonic NN-SN686S from the wall outlet and wait at least 60 minutes to allow internal components to discharge.
+Remove any items from inside the microwave cavity and ensure the turntable and glass tray are taken out.
+Clear your work area and lay the unit on a soft towel to protect its exterior finish.
 Position the microwave so the right side panel (when facing the front) is accessible, as this is where you’ll remove the cover to access internal components.

 Step 2: External Cover Removal